 “When I was much younger I thought I had perfect vision because I didn’t know anything different.
 So I used to just follow people without even realising they were guiding me”

-I have so much support from my Mum and friends, not to mention from DSUK, The Team (British Para Snowsports) and all my coaches who have been so brilliant including Euan Bennet, who was also my Development Squad coach.
-He has been instrumental in always keeping it fun for me.
-Then there is James Redpath, who deals with all our team admin.
-There are lots of other people who have been instrumental in my development as an athlete.
-My school, Kings School Canterbury, have been amazing too, they have supported me in many aspects of my education and sporting life.
-It has been quite difficult for me to juggle my GCSE’s and A’levels with skiing but they have made it possible.
+I have so much support from my Mum and friends, not to mention from my Team and all my coaches who have been so brilliant There are lots of other people who have been instrumental in my development as an athlete and a person.
+My school, Kings School Canterbury, have been amazing, they have supported me in many aspects of my education and sporting life.
+It was quite difficult for me to juggle my GCSE’s and A’levels with skiing but they made it possible.
+I am now studying at Stirling University to study Psychology.
+I am really enjoying being a student again, after a year off for the Paralympics.
+It’s definitely good to be training at

-It is hard work sometimes; there is a lot of travel and it’s difficult to juggle school.
-I do get very tired but it is the best fun I have ever had.
-It really is a great experience, even getting up early when on a training camp; Skiing hard all day, doing some sort of recovery, waxing skis, a Physio session, video analysis, School homework, supper and then to bed to do the same the next day but I am so lucky to have found a sport that I love.
+There is a lot of travel and it has often been difficult to study and to be an athlete but it is doable and healthy to have another focus.
+I am not frightened of hard work, which helps.
+I do get very tired but it really is a great experience, even getting up early when on a training camp; Skiing hard all day, doing some sort of recovery, waxing skis, physio sessions, video analysis, Studying, good nutrition and then to bed to do the same the next day – I’m never bored.

 “It’s not long now but there will be a lot of hard work in the build up to the 2018 Winter Paralympics but the preparations are going well, Brett and I promise to work hard and enjoy every minute of it and make you proud of us.”